 The MCIC is a shared technology laboratory located at the Ohio State University, Ohio Agricultural Research and Development Center (OARDC) in Wooster (OH).
 We house equipment and provide services in microscopy (light, confocal, transmission and scanning electron microscopy), and in the area of genomics and molecular biology (small scale sequencing, genotyping, massive parallel sequencing).
 Our mission is to support research at the Ohio State University.
 The facility is also available to other research and educational institutions.

-New users must register in order to have access to MCIC services by copleting this on-line registration form.
+New users must register in order to have access to MCIC services by copleting this registration form and e-mailing to us.
 MCIC User Registration

-Become MCIC Computational Biology member (MCBL) member by completing this on-line registration form.
+Become MCIC Computational Biology member (MCBL) member by completing registration form and e-mailing to us.
 MCBL Registration

 Document describing MCBL services, membership guidelines, application information [PDF]